 Terms means these terms and conditions of purchase.

-2.2 Supplier must confirm acceptance of each order of Products or notify any reason for non-acceptance in writing within 5 Business Days of receipt.
+2.2 Supplier must confirm acceptance of each order of Products or Services or notify any reason for non-acceptance in writing within 5 Business Days of receipt.
 All orders which are not responded to within that period will be deemed to have been accepted by Supplier.

 2.3 Once accepted or deemed to have been accepted by Supplier, an Order is final and binding upon the parties.